 Beit Emet means House of Truth.
 Beit Emet is a Karaite Messianic Congregation of Jewish and Gentile believers in Yeshua HaMashiach AKA Jesus the Christ.
 We're a home-based fellowship located in Northwestern Indiana.
-We believe with complete trust in the Hebrew Scriptures, commonly called the Old Testament as we trust in the Blood of the Lamb of God.
+We believe with complete trust in the Hebrew Scriptures, commonly called the Old Testament as we trust in the King of kings and Lord of lords.

-If you're in Northwest Indiana or Southern Cook County Illinois and think you're alone in your walk to be more like Yeshua our Messiah, keeping the commands of God and the faith of Jesus, rest assured, you're not alone.
+If you're in Northwest Indiana and think you're alone in your walk to be more like Yeshua our Messiah, keeping the commands of God and the faith of Yeshua, rest assured, you're not alone.

 We welcome you and look forward to rejoicing in God with you.

 To connect people to the ancient teachings of Torah.

 To inspire the world to trust in Yeshua and to express that trust through good deeds and a Torah centered life.

 We live by a few words, "Love your neighbor as yourself."

 Philip found Natan’el and told him, “We’ve found the one that Moshe wrote about in the Torah, also the Prophets — it’s Yeshua Ben-Yosef from Natzeret!”